-With much of the world, now working from the comforts of their own homes, it is becoming incredibly important for professionals of various industries to learn how to convert files.
+With much of the world now working from the comforts of their own homes, it is becoming essential for professionals of various industries to learn how to convert files.

-After all, we can’t expect our colleagues to always use the same software we do.
-More often than not, you will come across others who use different software, which has its own file format.
+After all, we can’t expect our colleagues always to use the same software we do.
+You will often come across others who use different software, which has its file format.

 In addition to this, different tasks often require varying design formats, thereby making it imperative for professionals to learn how to work with each one.
 Given this reality, here are some of the ways you can easily convert computer-aided design (CAD) formats:

-It’s a pure 2D format that has become pretty universal, but any designer knows that you need a format that supports a fully graphical interface to be successful.
+It’s a pure 2D format that has become pretty universal, but any designer knows that you need a design that supports a fully graphical interface to be successful.

-Unfortunately, STL only describes the surface geometry of a 3D object and does not represent any color, texture or other common CAD model attributes.
+Unfortunately, STL only describes the surface geometry of a 3D object and does not represent any colour, texture or other common CAD model attributes.

 Since X3D is exceptional in showcasing 3D model designs, this format is often used in giving intricate details to models.

-Created as a way to share 3D graphical files over a wide range of software, the interchange 3D CAD file format Collada uses an open standard XML scheme so different graphic software applications can become compatible with each other.
+Created to share 3D graphic files over a wide range of software, the interchange 3D CAD file format, Collada uses an open standard XML scheme so different graphic software applications can become compatible with each other.